psyuktha/L3AGI/README.md

 ## 3. **Conclusion**

 The migration from Langchain REACT Agent to XAgent was successfully completed.
 The process involved careful replacement of Langchain components with XAgent, ensuring compatibility with existing tools, memory, and callback mechanisms.
-Extensive testing confirmed that the new system operated efficiently without significant performance issues, and the XAgent framework provided enhanced flexibility and scalability compared to the Langchain REACT Agent.